 For high-performing students, being enrolled at a university in Tokyo is a goal to aim at.
 Many students choose to take the Japanese track by acquiring and improving their Japanese skills at Japanese language schools first, before taking the Examination for Japanese University Admission for International Students (EJU) in order to get into Japanese universities.

 Several selected top-tier Japanese universities for the Global 30 Program that are located in Tokyo include the University of Tokyo, Tokyo University of Foreign Studies, and The Tokyo University of the Arts as national universities, and Keio University, Waseda University, Sophia University, etc. as private universities.
 English-led education at Japanese universities has been making great progress through the expansion and continuous improvement of quality.
-For instance, The University of Tokyo currently provides over 30 degree programs in English in the following 10 graduate schools: Economics, Arts and Sciences, Science, Engineering, Agricultural and Life Sciences, Medicine, Frontier Sciences, Information Science and Technology, Interdisciplinary Information Studies, and Public Policy.
+For instance, The University of Tokyo currently provides over 30-degree programs in English in the following 10 graduate schools: Economics, Arts and Sciences, Science, Engineering, Agricultural, and Life Sciences, Medicine, Frontier Sciences, Information Science and Technology, Interdisciplinary Information Studies, and Public Policy.

-Study Abroad Exchange Programs and Summer School
+Study Abroad in Japan Exchange Programs and Summer School

-If you are currently enrolled in an institution abroad and are interested in experiencing the campus life in Tokyo, you can opt for exchange programs and summer programs.
-Japanese universities with English-taught programs tend to have partner universities from around the world, so you should contact your home university if your school offers exchange programs to Japan.
+If you are currently enrolled in an institution abroad and are interested in experiencing campus life in Tokyo, you can opt for exchange programs and summer programs.
+Japanese universities with English-taught programs tend to have partner universities from around the world, so you should contact your home university if your school offers exchange programs to study abroad in Japan.
 Normally, a study abroad exchange program lasts one to two semesters (four to eight months), and you will be able to take classes as a full-time student in the exchange school.